alvarorm8/Design_Patterns_Modern_CPP/README.md

 The mediator is a component that facilitates the communication between other components without them necessarily being aware of each other or having a direct reference to each other.

+The mediator usually is a singleton since there's only one in the entire system.
+It engages bidirectinoal communication with its connected components (the mediator has functions which the components can call, and viceversa).
+It is usually included in the constructor as a parameter to ensure that the mediator is available in all the components.

 **Folders in the section**

 *1_ChatRoom*

+The classic example of the Mediator pattern is developed.
+In this example a chatroom is generated, where people join and can chat.

 *2_EventBroker*

+An event broker is implemented in this section (this was also seen in the chain of responsibility section).
+In the chain of responsibility we look to build a sequence of objects which can process a particular event one after another.
+Here, we are interested in delivering the events in a centralised way.
+This centralisation is going to be developed using the observer pattern and the mediator pattern.

 *3_Assignment*